Privacy Policy

 1. Description and scope of data processing

-It is possible to contact us via the e-mail address provided on our website.
-In this case, the user's personal data transmitted with the e-mail will be stored.
-In this context, the data will not be passed on to third parties.
-The data will only be used to process the conversation.
+You can contact us via the email address provided on our website.
+In this case, the personal data you transmit with your email will be stored.
+This data will not be shared with third parties.
+It will be used solely for processing your inquiry.

 2. Legal basis for data processing